slamora/brackets-wiki/Extension-Dependencies.md

 * Dependencies on other extensions may not be an initial feature
 * We will recommend the use of semantic versioning with compatible versions set for peer dependencies
 * We will also recommend the use of deprecation warnings
-* Users will only be given compatible sets of extensions, with the peer dependencies taking the lead
+* Users will may be shown incompatible sets of extensions, but there will be a notice about why the extensions are incompatible

 # Historical Discussion #